 Travel Laundry Tips

-Microfiber Towels.
-Each of these items is small, light and easy to pack in a small suitcase.
-Microfiber towels hold more water than a regular hotel towel, and can be wrung out time after time to use on more laundry.
+Microfiber Towels: microfiber towels hold more water than a regular hotel towel, and can be wrung out time after time to use on more laundry.
 Travel laundry detergent is available in various forms.
-I usually take our normal powdered laundry detergent in a ziplock plastic bag to use on a trip.
+You can take your normal powdered laundry detergent in a ziplock plastic bag to use on a trip.
 However, you might find using laundry detergent sheets easier.
 Use the detergent you prefer, keeping in mind you want to pack light.

 Flat sink stopper.
 The flat sink stopper is necessary for doing laundry in hotels.
 Some hotels, at least in Europe, ask you not to do laundry in your room.
 To prevent guests from doing laundry, hotels often remove the sink stopper from the bathroom sink.
 This is frustrating when you need to do laundry.
 A sink stopper will sit flat on the bottom of the sink or tub, holding in water while you wash clothes.

 Hangers.
-Lastly, I always pack about four plastic hangers.
+Lastly, you can pack about four plastic hangers.
 The hangers not only give you more room to hang your clothes, but they offer a place to hang and dry your laundry.
 Plastic hangers can be hard to pack, but there are inflatable hangers you can take along.
 These hangers deflate and take up little space in your luggage.